 Don't Stay On The Beach

 We all have dreams of staying on the beach and falling asleep to the sounds of the waves, sitting on the balcony with our coffee in the morning.
-However, condos on the beach are pricey and can take a big hunk of your vacation budget.
+However, condos on the beach are pricey and can take a big chunk of your vacation budget.

 I spent a good day or so researching our options for condos and hotels vs just picking the first one I saw.
 Doing this allowed me to price out condos and find the one that gave us the best value.